dnswttr/python_scripts/README.md

 - myfunction.py contains functions that I need for several other scripts to be executed

-- plasma.py contains functions that compute different plasma parameters *currently not working because gradient is not defined*
+- plasma.py contains functions that compute different plasma parameters